ben-izd/sketchup-mouse-remapper/README.md

 |  Pan  |  shift + middle mouse  |  middle mouse  |

 if you don't want to change the keystrokes or script, just download "3ds_max_keystrokes.exe" file and run it on your windows.
-After running script (wether .exe or .ahk version) an "H" icon will be added to your taskbar:
+After running script (whether .exe or .ahk version) an "H" icon will be added to your taskbar:

 ![Taskbar after running script](https://img.imageupload.net/2020/09/19/2020-09-19_14-43-07.jpg)